 Howard Saltz has spoken across the country at many different journalism-related events.
-Howard was a regular guest lecturer at Pitt for many years and at Cal State University for a couple of years.
+Howard was a regular guest lecturer at Pitt for many years and at Cal State University for a couple.

 He was a fellow at USC’s Annenberg School for Communication & Journalism.

 Howard Saltz is available for speaking engagements.
 Please see the contact information to get in touch.